How adversarial attacks can disrupt seemingly stable accurate classifiers: The essence of the paradox

 \begin{theorem}[Susceptible data points are typical] For any $\epsilon \geq 0$ and $\delta \in [\epsilon, 1 + \epsilon]$, the probability that a randomly sampled data point is susceptible to an adversarial attack with Euclidean norm $\delta$ grows exponentially to 1 with the dimension $n$, specifically

 \end{theorem}

-Although this susceptibility may therefore be viewed as typical in high dimensions, however, the probability of detecting it by sampling random perturbations of data points is paradoxically very small, as shown by the following result which is proven in Section~\ref{sec:undetectabilityProof} of the supplementary material.
+Although this susceptibility may therefore be viewed as typical in high dimensions, however, the probability of detecting it by sampling random perturbations of data points is paradoxically very small, as shown by the following result which is proven in Section~\ref{sec:undetectabilityProof}.

 \begin{theorem}[Destabilising perturbations are rare] For any $\delta > \epsilon \geq 0$, the probability that a randomly selected perturbation with Euclidean norm $\delta$ causes a randomly sampled data point to be misclassified is bounded from above as: